 When a Collecting Agency Contacts Your Client About an Old Debt

-In a previous infographic, we illustrated that when it comes to old debts, there is a statute of limitations which establishes a period during which creditors or collectors may sue borrowers to collect a debt.
+In a previous infographic, we illustrated that when it comes to old debts, there is a statute of limitations which establishes a period during which creditors or collecting agency may sue borrowers to collect a debt.

 In most states, the statute of limitations comprises between four and six years after the last payment.
-A debt outside this period is called a “time-barred” debt and prevents a collector from trying to collect at all once a debt is past the statute of limitations.
+A debt outside this period is called a “time-barred” debt.
+It prevents a collector from trying to collect at all once a debt is past the statute of limitations.
 Nonetheless, some debt buyers still go after borrowers and even take them to court.

 If your client is contacted by a collection agency about a very old debt, Credit.com advices the following:

 • Ask the debt collector to send your client a written notice of the debt.
-This is required under the federal Fair Debt Collection Practices Act, even if you don’t ask.
+The federal Fair Debt Collection Practices Act requires it, even if you don’t ask.

 • Once your client receives written notice of the debt, they have 30 days to request validation of the debt.
 Mail your request to the collector with a certified letter and simply ask them to validate the debt.